Deloitte Tax Analytics has been added to your bookmarks.

 Deloitte Tax Analytics

 "Faster, better, and more innovative."
 This is how Jan van Trigt, Deloitte Global Leader –Tax Data Analytics and a senior partner in the Deloitte Netherlands Tax practice, characterizes data analytics.
 Specifically, tax data analytics combines tax and legal technical knowledge, large sets of data, and new technology tools to generate actionable insights.

 "Data analytics is a nice example of how technology is both disrupting and transforming the tax profession," says van Trigt.
 "Using algorithms, software, visualization solutions, and storytelling, analytics marries data to business intelligence and helps organizations better understand their business, make fact-based, real-time decisions, improve performance, gain efficiencies, and guide strategy."

 Big data is big news, and more generally Deloitte is making headlines for being ahead of the pack with data analytics.
-Gartner, one of the world's leading information technology research and advisory companies, has named Deloitte a global leader in Business Analytics Services and positioned Deloitte highest in “Ability to Execute.”
+Gartner, one of the world's leading information technology research and advisory companies, has named Deloitte a global leader in Business Analytics Services for three consecutive years and positioned Deloitte highest in "Ability to Execute."